ChiaTeckKang0297/30-6-/README.md

 This is my new learning

-Olease view my page at https://chiateckkang0297.github.io/30-6-/
+Please view my page at https://chiateckkang0297.github.io/30-6-/